Grahp/Website/quartz.md

 Froj never claims to build an entire dictionary for you, which is probably reasonable if you're a normal person.
 Unlike python dicts, you can absolutely build a full theory dictionary like this.

 As nice as Froj is, I disagree with many of it's design decisions.
-This is likely because Harri ([https://github.com/StenoHarri/](https://github.com/StenoHarri/)) and I are making very different theories with very different requirements.
+This is likely because Harri ([https://github.com/StenoHarri/](https://github.com/StenoHarri/)) and I are making very different theories (Tad and [Onyx](onyx.md), respectively) with very different requirements.

 ## Quartz